redox-os/website/content/news/rsoc-dwrr.md

     On the other hand, the new scheduler with 0 prio for all, gives ~1000 fps too with some margin of error.

-    If we increase the priority (decrease niceness) of pixelcannon and decrease priority of the two CPU hogging application, pixelcannon now given ~1150 fps!
+    If we increase the priority (decrease niceness) of pixelcannon and decrease the priority of the two CPU hogging applications, pixelcannon now delivers ~1150 fps!

 2. Schedrs